-The pricing for transactions or card acceptance that merchants will negotiate with their acquirer is known as their merchant service charge (MSC).
+The pricing for transactions or card acceptance that merchants negotiate with their acquirer is known as their merchant service charge (MSC).

 As with all costs to merchants they will want to negotiate the lowest rates for their card acceptance devices.
-It is worth reflecting on how cards could improve a merchant’s business when making a judgment as to whether accepting them represents good value for money.
+It is worth reflecting on how cards could improve a merchant’s business when making a judgement as to whether accepting them represents good value for money.

 - By not accepting cards, a merchant may be at a competitive disadvantage.

 - Cards are a highly effective way of taking a payment.
 Merchants should consider what would be required to take cash or cheques, for example providing change and making sure any notes are not counterfeit, and banking the takings.

 - With a comprehensive statement of what has gone through the terminal merchants can easily track sales and create a better understanding of their customers’ payment preferences.

 - An acquirer's service may also include access to a comprehensive call centre to help merchants experiencing difficulties with their card transactions.
 For example, if a merchant’s acquirer-owned terminal is not connecting properly, the acquirer will advise what course of action should be taken.
 In addition, the acquirer will help with any requests for information or chargebacks made on card transactions it has accepted.

 - With card purchases credited directly to merchant’s bank accounts by direct debit, merchants can track sales on a daily basis to spot the busiest times in the week and staff accordingly.